adrybakov/wulfric/docs/source/contribute/features.rst

 Feature request
 ***************

-If you have an idea for the project.
-You can submit a feature request!
+If you have an idea for the project, you can submit a feature request.

-Feature requests are managed as issues on the github repository of the project.
+Feature requests are managed as issues on the GitHub repository of the project.

-In order to submit a feature request log in to your github account and go to the |repo|_:
+In order to submit a feature request, log in to your GitHub account and go to the |repo|_.

-Then click on the "Issues" tab.
+Then click on the "Issues" tab

 .. figure:: ../img/github-screenshots/issue-1.png
     :target: ../_images/issue-1.png
     :align: center

-Click on the "New issue" button:
+Click on the "New issue" button

 .. figure:: ../img/github-screenshots/issue-2.png
     :target: ../_images/issue-2.png
     :align: center

-You will see two prepared template for the issues.
-Click on the "Get started" for the "Feature request" template:
+You will see two prepared templates for the issues.
+Click on the "Get started" for the "Feature request" template

 .. figure:: ../img/github-screenshots/feature-1.png
     :target: ../_images/feature-1.png
     :align: center

-Fill in the template and click on the "Submit new issue" button:
+Fill in the template and click on the "Submit new issue" button

 .. figure:: ../img/github-screenshots/feature-2.png
     :target: ../_images/feature-2.png